 The businesses of chemicals, coatings and plastics are closely linked, and those sectors, in turn, are closely linked to the oil and gas industry.
 Plastics comprise a branch of petrochemicals—that is, chemicals refined from petroleum.
 (Although a small amount of bioplastics is now being produced from plants such as corn.)
 Coatings, which include paints, are chemical concoctions.
 Other everyday chemicals products include pharmaceuticals, fertilizers, dyes, fibers, packaging, adhesives and explosives, among many, many others.
 Among the more visible end products are PVC (polyvinyl chloride) pipe for plumbing and other purposes, plastic bottles and other food containers, vinyl window frames, flooring and carpeting made from vinyl and other synthetics, as well as clothing of all types made from synthetic fabrics.

 Chemicals is also a cyclical business, highly subject to costs for basic commodities (especially oil and gas) and open to rapid changes in fortune due to the ups and downs of the global economy.
 The global recession of 2007-09 was disastrous for the chemicals industry as a whole, as demand plummeted for everything from plastic packaging to paint used on construction projects to industrial chemicals.
 As the economy started to bounce back in many nations, the chemicals industry quickly picked up pace.

-The global chemicals industry will total about $4.6 trillion in 2013, according to Plunkett Research estimates, or about 6% of global GDP.
-In the U.S., chemicals will generate about $830 billion in revenues in 2013, up from $800 billion in 2012.
-U.S. plastics and rubber industry revenues were $215.5 billion in 2012, according to the Bureau of the Census.
+The global chemicals industry will total about $4.9 trillion in 2014, according to Plunkett Research estimates.
+In the U.S., chemicals will generate about $825 billion in revenues in 2014.
+U.S. plastics and rubber industry revenues were $222.3 billion in 2013, according to the Bureau of the Census.